kokifish/pictures/README.md

 # pictures
-Some pictures for markdown notes, blog, etc.
+Some pictures for markdown notes, blog, etc. All rights belong to the owner of the pictures(NOT me).